-The business press heralds the disruption of the Automotive and Mobility industry on a daily basis as businesses act to position themselves for the future.
+The business press heralds the disruption of the automotive industry on a daily basis as businesses act to position themselves for the future.
 The direction of transformation is clear; but the route there, the pace of change, and the motivating forces that will shape the market of the future require ongoing analysis.